daft-engineers/project/README.md

 James: looked at alsa, may be worth considering jack or pulse if they're easier to use.
 Will keep looking at the audio driver stuff.
 Mark: set up google test with cmake, made it work with the newest version of gtest.
 Made 2 draft logos, with the second one being better recieved.
 Will finalise logo, and addd to accounts.
 Do more filter code, probaby start with unit tests.
 Matthew: Set up clang format and clang tidy, with definitions.
 Wrote a script that runs them both.
 Will finish the work on clang format and tidy related CI and then pick up another ticket, probably audio driver.
+Angus: Had a look at building and running tests within CI.
+Will continue with CI work

 Clang format: committed files should pass clang format, can block merge until they work.